Bashir1999/ML_apprentice_assignment/README.md

 I have already created a docker image in docker hub.

---rrm is optional: Docker deletes the container immediately after it finishes running
+--rm is optional: Docker deletes the container immediately after it finishes running

 To use the Docker Image: docker pull bashirg/rep_ml:latest